 What Is Covered Under a Treadmill Warranty Plan?

-The specifics of coverage will vary from plan to plan, so it’s a good idea to be certain what’s in a plan before you buy.
+The specifics of coverage will vary from plan to plan, so it’s a good idea to be certain of what’s in a plan before you buy.
 A decade ago or more, there were lots of sketchy warranties on the market.
-They carved out tons of exceptions and generally created a bad reputation for extended warranties, according to CNBC
+Warranty policies were riddled with exceptions and fine print.
+This created a bad reputation for extended warranties, according to CNBC

 .
-Thankfully, better legislation has run many of those bad actors out of business, so this is less likely today.
+Thankfully, better legislation has run many of those bad actors out of business, so this is less common today.

 Still, not every warranty covers the same things.
-Here at Upsie, we make it quite simple.
+At Upsie, extended warranties are comprehensive, affordable, and transparent.
 All fitness extended warranties

 cover the following categories: